 Many public libraries and some other library systems use Dewey Decimal numbers to classify or arrange books and other items in their collections.
 This call number is like an address which identifies the shelf location of the item.
-The Shatford Library traditionally has arranged its collections using the Dewey system, but is now transitioning to the Library of Congress System.
-You will find the newer books and the textbook collection arranged by LC numbers and the older circulating books and reference books arranged by Dewey numbers.
+The PCC Library traditionally has arranged its collections using the Dewey system, but is now transitioning to the Library of Congress System.
+You will find the newer books, the textbook collection and the reference collection arranged by LC numbers and the older circulating books arranged by Dewey numbers.
 To find the call number and library location use the WorldShare search box below.

 000 Computer science, information & general works

 100 Philosophy & psychology

 700 Arts & recreation